margudo/LSSGALPY/README.md

 # LSSGALPY
-Python tool for the interactive visualization of the large-scale environment around galaxies on the 3D space (ra, dec, and redshift)
+Python tool for the interactive visualization of the large-scale environment around galaxies on the 3D space

 * Interactive visualisation tools